And Oprah has come out and said, I'm not going to put Palin on here.

 He's now free to go out and be who he is, campaign for his precious moderates and independents and so forth.

-Uh it was smart pick.
+It was a smart pick.

-It was uh that's that's more than that.
+That's more than that.

-That is why on this program his name recently has been morphed and changed into John McBrilliant.
+That is why on this program, his name recently has been morphed and changed into John McBrilliant.

 This is Tim in San Diego.

-Tim, thank you for calling your next on the EIB network.
+You're next on the EIB network.

 Hello.